 The unlimited is a simple $45 per month with 20GB of hotspot available for $10 more.
 This plan comes with Ludicrous data speed, which takes you to whatever speed the network can provide up to around 250Mbps in ideal conditions.
 5Mbps is probably fine for users that stick to social media and messaging, but when it comes to multitasking or downloading large files like games or backup files, you may wish for more.

-When you build your custom plan, you start with no data and work up to 8GB at $26 per month.
+If you prefer to build a custom plan, you can start with no data and work up to 15GB at $26 per month.
 For minutes, you start at $2 for 75 and work your way up one dollar at a time to $8.
 Texting starts at $1.50 for 50 texts and goes up to unlimited at $6.
 You can also get unlimited minutes and texts for $10.
-All of these plans come with hotspot and Ludicrous speed.
+All of these plans come with hotspot data at no extra charge and Ludicrous speeds.

 US Mobile has better coverage than Mint Mobile thanks to leveraging Verizon's LTE network as well as T-Mobile's.
 Depending on your phone's compatibility and your local coverage, you'll be able to use the network that works best for you, but you will need to choose one or the other.
 In recent years, T-Mobile's network has done quite a bit to catch up to and even surpass other carriers in some areas, so most people should get great service on either network.

 Check your phone or search by your zip code on US Mobile's website to determine which network will work best for you.
 Unfortunately, US Mobile doesn't have a direct map, so it might be worth it to ask customer service to check your address as well as the address of some of the places you may frequently go to, such as your workplace.

 Mint Mobile uses T-Mobile's network, and for most people, that's good news.
 Use Mint Mobile's coverage map to determine if you will have coverage where you live and work.
 You can use the My Places tab on the map to check multiple addresses at once.